DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

 Belows are some cases that the Persistence Context is synchronized with the database.
 1. after transaction commits.

 2. after the flush() method is called on that Session.

+    The flush() method updates the database with the modified copies of the objects.

+    The refresh() updates the object model with the latest copy of the records, reading from the database.

 <br>